-The academy's enrichment, cross-curricular and cultural programmes will provide all pupils with opportunities to excel in areas of passion and interest outside of the realms of academic studies.
-This programme will develop and promote pupil well-being and supports positive mental health and behaviours, which in turn support academic progress.
+The Academy's enrichment, cross-curricular and cultural programmes will provide all students with opportunities to excel in areas of passion and interest outside of the realms of academic studies.
+This programme will develop and promote student well-being and supports positive mental health and behaviours, which in turn support academic progress.

-The Key Principles of the academy's Pupil Premium Strategy statement are as follows:
+The Key Principles of the Academy's Pupil Premium Strategy statement are as follows:

-- The work undertaken through the use of the Pupil Premium Grant will be aimed at improving the lives and future choices of our most disadvantaged pupil's. - Appropriate provision is in place to accelerate pupil progress to meet and exceed age expected standards. - Teaching and learning meets the needs of all pupils. - The well-being and aspirations of our pupils are enhanced and championed throughout the academy with the provision of high-quality career and enrichment opportunities to facilitate informed life choices. - We will ensure that appropriate provision is made for disadvantaged pupils, including the needs of socially disadvantaged pupils are assessed and addressed. - Pupil Premium funding will be linked to Academy priorities.
+- The work undertaken through the use of the Pupil Premium Grant will be aimed at improving the lives and future choices of our most disadvantaged students. - Appropriate provision is in place to accelerate student progress to meet and exceed age expected standards. - Teaching and learning meets the needs of all students. - The well-being and aspirations of our students are enhanced and championed throughout the academy with the provision of high-quality career and enrichment opportunities to facilitate informed life choices. - We will ensure that appropriate provision is made for disadvantaged students, including the needs of socially disadvantaged students are assessed and addressed. - Pupil Premium funding will be linked to Academy priorities.